ionpath/mibilib/README.md

 ## Usage
-To use the MIBItracker API, you will need to use the backend url listed in the About page which can be accessed after you have logged in from the menu under your username in the upper right of the window.
+To use the MIBItracker API, you will need to use the backend url listed in the About page.
+This can be accessed after you have logged in from the menu under your username in the upper right of the window.
 ```python
 from mibitracker.request_helpers import MibiRequests